LGBTQ+ Targeting & POS Tobacco

 - Counter Tobacco’s LGBTQ Tobacco Use podcast

-- Public Health Law Center’s webinar Pride in Policy: Advancing the Health of the LGBTQ+ Community
+- Public Health Law Center’s webinar’s Pride in Policy: Advancing the Health of the LGBTQ+ Community and Pride and Prejudice: The Tobacco Industry’s Co-Opting of the LGBTQ+ Community

 - Truth Initiative’s fact sheet Tobacco Use in LGBT Communities